EdgeTX/edgetx.github.io/docs/Bylaws.md

 ### Stepping Down and Removal

 If for any reason a PSC member is not able to fully participate then they may step down.
-If a PSC member is not active in the project (e.g. attending PSC meetings, not participating in discussions, not participating in Code Modification Process, etc.) for a period of two months then the PSC reserves the right to seek nominations to fill that position.
+If a PSC member is not active in the project (e.g. attending PSC meetings, not participating in discussions, not contributing to the project, etc.) for a period of two months then the PSC reserves the right to remove that individual on the PSC and seek nominations to fill that position.
 Should that person become active again, they would need to be re-elected to participate on the PSC again.
 Removing members for any reason (inactivity, a person that counteracts the goals of the project, etc.) requires a majority vote from the PSC.
 Any vacancy created through resignation or removal must be filled as soon as possible as described previously.

 ### Responsibilities